P1agueDoc/Telegram-YoutubeBot/README.md

 4 - pip install -r requirements.txt

-5 - Open code and as always, place bot toket in field:
+5 - Open .py and, as always, place bot token in the following field:
 TELEGRAM_BOT_TOKEN = ''

-6 - Place cookies.txt into file where code located
+6 - Create or Move cookies.txt into your bot folder

-(it should look like that: TELEGRAM_BOT_TOKEN = '9495rkvcl49gj48:404ivk4i4i4344x42dcv')
+(Example: TELEGRAM_BOT_TOKEN = '9495rkvcl49gj48:404ivk4i4i4344x42dcv')

 6 - python3 YouTube-Bot.py

 That's all.

-Also, if needed i can translate bot messages to ENG, currently it's RU but not realy problematic.
+If needed, I can translate the bot's messages to English.
+Currently, they are in Russian, but it's not really a problem.

 # How to use

-write in chat where bot located: /video (url of your video)
+Type: /video (url of your video)

-Hope you like it! i'm still styding python.
+Hope you like it! i'm still studying python.

-Bot also can use cookies!!!
-Place Coockies.txt in folder with main code and you're good to go.
-It's mostly made so you could place bot on vps and use it without problems.
+The bot supports cookies!!!
+Just place Cookies.txt in the same folder as the main code, and you're good to go.
+This is mostly useful if you want to host the bot on a VPS and use it without issues.

 # How to make cookies.txt